alexellis/SOSC2019/docs/README.md

-# Hands on session
+# FaaS hands on session

-TODO

 ## Contacts